The State Office of Vital Records has a new location!

 The majority of birth records are completed by hospital staff.
-Out of institution (or home) births are initiated with the county vital records registrar where the birth occurred, but DHR Regulation 290-1-3-.05 must be explicitly followed to register an out of institution birth.
+Out of institution (or home) births are initiated with the county vital records registrar where the birth occurred, but DPH Regulation 511-1-3-.05 must be explicitly followed to register an out of institution birth.
 Death certificates are completed by funeral directors and certifying physicians, except in the case of coroner investigations where the coroner certifies the manner of death.
 Fetal death (spontaneous abortion or stillbirth) certificates are completed by hospital staff and certifying physicians.
 Induced termination of pregnancy reports are completed by clinic staff.
 Marriage applications and licenses are completed by probate judges and marriage officials.
 Reports of divorce are completed by the Clerks of the Superior Courts.
 Original records, except marriage and divorce reports, are filed at the state office of vital records.

 The History of Vital Records

-The state vital records office maintains birth and death records filed from 1919 to the present.
+The state vital records office maintains birth and death records filed from 1919 to the 1996.
 Marriage applications and licenses from 1952-1996 are also on file.
 No divorce records are on file at the state office, however, an index of divorce events from 1952 to the present is available.
 Some counties may have older birth, death, marriage, or divorce records in their files, but county files only contain records of vital events that occurred in that county.